mariiinda/gatsby-theme-recipes/packages/gatsby-theme-recipes/README.md

 );
 ```

-#### How to shadow this component
+#### How to shadow a component

-If you want to use [component shadowing](https://www.gatsbyjs.org/blog/2019-04-29-component-shadowing/) with this component, create a file at the following path in your site:
+If you want to use [component shadowing](https://www.gatsbyjs.org/blog/2019-04-29-component-shadowing/) with a component, for example 'src/components/StyledParagraph.js', create a file at the following path in your site:

 ```
 src/@marinda/gatsby-theme-recipes/components/StyledParagraph.js